 Cho closed up shop at Murky in May 2009, but last week he helped open Chinatown Coffee Company in Washington.
-Even during Chinatown Coffee’s inaugural week, Cho took the time to field some questions from Coffee Hero on the cafe economy, espresso contenders and pretenders, and the next chapter of Cho’s life with Chinatown Coffee.
+Even during Chinatown Coffee’s inaugural week, Cho took the time to field some questions on the cafe economy, espresso contenders and pretenders, and the next chapter of Cho’s life with Chinatown Coffee.

 INEEDCOFFEE: From your observation, has the economic downturn impacted business for coffeehouses?

 NICK CHO: I’m hearing through industry channels that the shops that are quality-focused have actually done just fine, if not better than ever.
 When people have less money to spend they either spend less money (obviously), or they are more selective about the money that they do spend.
 That’s what I’ve been hearing informally.

 Great quality coffee is still a very affordable luxury.
 A glass of the most famously expensive wine in the world can cost a few thousand dollars.
 A perfect cup of the most famously expensive coffee is still available for under $10.

 INC: Are there any ways you recommend to distinguish a real coffeehouse from a pretender, without first plunking down the money for an espresso-based beverage?